lambda-land/OwnershipMonad/oref/README.md

 owning a resource (being bound directly as a variable to a resource) it points at the resource owned by another ORef.

-An *owner* ORef has to keep track of if it's being borrowed because if it is being borrowed it will not be able to mutate itself or go away.
+If an ORef is being borrowed it will not be able to mutate itself or go away.
+For that reason an owner ORef has to keep track of whether or not it currently has any borrowers.

-The borrower should be able to mutate the resource if it is the only borrower.
+A borrower should be able to mutate the resource if it is the only borrower.

+**Question**:
-**Question**: Is a borrow still a necessary component of an ORef as it is currently implemented?
+Is a borrow still a necessary component of an ORef as it is currently implemented?

 **Answer**:
 *I'm still considering this.*